 3. Bank loans

-If you don’t qualify for either the CPF Loan Scheme or MOE Tuition Fee Loan, your next best option is to take up a loan from the banks.
+If you don’t qualify for either the CPF Loan Scheme or MOE Tuition Fee Loan, your next best option may be to take up a loan from a bank.

-To take out an education loan from banks, you’d need to be at least 21 years old.
-If you’re below than 21, you’ll need a guarantor, co-applicant or sponsor who is of age and meets the minimum income requirement, which typically ranges from $12,000 to $30,000.
+To take out an education loan as a personal loan, you’ll need to be at least 21 years old.
+If you’re younger than 21, you’ll need a guarantor, co-applicant or sponsor who is of age and meets the minimum income requirement, which typically ranges from $12,000 to $30,000.

 The amount you’re allowed to borrow is also dependable on your guarantor’s income.
 If he/she is unable to meet the income criteria individually, you can also apply with two guarantors to quality with their combined income.